Update from Camp Casey Conference Services concerning COVID-19

 - The Office of Facility and Project Management maintains a regular and thorough cleaning process around Camp Casey.
 Day-to-day cleaning operations are governed by an infectious disease protocol, and high-touch surfaces and restroom fixtures throughout Camp Casey are cleaned regularly.

-- When Camp Casey re-opens to groups, we will be following government guidelines for cleaning and any requirements for distancing, masks, etc. Our dining employees also follow strict rules for cleaning and food safety.
+- W are following government guidelines for cleaning and requirements for distancing, masks, etc. Our dining employees also follow strict rules for cleaning and food safety.

 What if I need to reschedule my event?